Sebi-Lopez/A-Star_Optimizations-Research/docs/README.md

 # Introduction
 I am [Sebastià López Tenorio](https://github.com/Sebi-Lopez), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
 This content is generated for the second year’s subject Project 2, under the supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu)

-You can download the repository [here](https://github.com/Sebi-Lopez/A-Star_Optimizations-Research).
+You can download the exercices and the solution of the project [here](https://github.com/Sebi-Lopez/A-Star_Optimizations-Research/releases).
 # Current Position

 In videogames, the use of a pathfinding algorithm is crucial when dealing with all sorts of movements.